Frequently Asked Questions

 Our courses are designed to support students in their preparation for the DPSI examination but the fee for that exam is not included in our fees.
 Entry to the exam is a separate procedure for which separate fees are payable.
 The DPSI is set at levels 6 and 5 (5 for the written translations) whereas our PSI courses are set at level 4.

-Students who do not wish to take the DPSI examination are still welcome to attend our courses.
+Students who do not wish to sit the DPSI examination are also welcome to attend our courses.

 Units 2 and 3 are two Sight Translations (oral translation of a written text) one into and the other one from English.

 Units 4 and 5 are two Written Translations, again into and from English.

 For the exam, candidates have to select one language to translate and interpret from and into English and one of three pathways: Law, Health or Local Government.